 I decided to use sympathetic magic.
 After a search, I found a very different brooch, an antique Zuñi sunface made of silver, turquoise, coral, abalone and onyx.
 I put it on and willed someone to find mine, so that they would wear it as I wore this one, with its own long history and legacy of loving care.

 Last week, I was leaving work late.
-For some reason, my gaze veered to the cash register of a small food kiosk in the lobby, on which someone had placed two rubber action figures.
+I caught a twinkle at the corner of my vision that made my gaze veer to the cash register of a small food kiosk in the lobby, on which someone had placed two rubber action figures.
 One was a wizard, a biotech company mascot.
-I thought to myself: “Why does his wand look so odd?”
 I went up to it, peered closely.
 Pressed into his palm was my lost brooch.

 I took it home and put it near the mask.
 I don’t believe in gods or demons.
 But I like to think that the Wizard summoned me and Spirit to the same place; that Singer joined forces with Sunface and sang its little companion home.